jearimjarden/jearimjarden/README.md

 # 👋 Hi, I'm Jearim

-🎯 Aspiring AI Engineer with an Electrical Engineering background, focused on building reliable and production-ready intelligent systems
+🚀 AI Engineer focused on building production-ready intelligent systems using machine learning and LLMs.

 # 🚀 What I Do
 I design and build AI systems that combine: